 They wrongly believe that since English is the most-studied language, they will be able to communicate with anyone anywhere in the world.
 Sadly, these beliefs prevent kids from improving their foreign language skills.

 Do you want to encourage your kids to learn new languages?
 Show them that it’s really challenging to solve even a small problem abroad if you don’t speak a local language.
-Take a family trip to a country where most of the population has zero knowledge in English, and you will amaze your kids.
+Take a family trip to a country where most of the population has zero knowledge of English, and you will amaze your kids.

 Imagine the situation.
 Your family is staying at a small hotel located far away from civilization, somewhere in Vietnam.
-You’ve lost a key and try to explain the situation to a Vietnamese who know just a few words in English.
+You’ve lost a key and try to explain the situation to a Vietnamese man who knows just a few words in English.
 There is no Wifi working, so you can’t use an online translator.

 How much time will it take you to fix the situation and get new keys?
 Maybe 20 minutes, or an hour.
-In any case, if this situation happens with you, your kids will see that the language barrier can turn a small problem into a big one.
+In any case, if this situation happens to you, your kids will see that the language barrier can turn a small problem into a big one.
 So they will want to improve their foreign language skills.

 If your kids have high communication skills, the chances they will make new friends abroad.
 Trying to get acquainted with foreign children, your kids will learn a basic set of words and phrases in a foreign language.
 Your kids will memorize how to say “Hi”, “How are you?”, “What’s your name?” and many more phrases with ease.